richie/capistrano-s3-copy/README.md

 # Capistrano::S3::Copy

-This is a revised implementation of the ideas of this ideas in Bill Kirtleys capistrano-s3 gem.
+This is a revised implementation of the ideas in Bill Kirtleys capistrano-s3 gem.

 I have a requirement to push new deployments via capistrano, but also to retain the last deployed package in S3 for the purposes of auto-scaling.